iCrawl/discord-vscode/README.md

 	</p>
 </div>

 This is currently in heavy development, so while it does work it is still not very feature rich.
 Give me a little bit of time and this will be resolved! 😉

+## Features

+* Shows what you are editing in VSCode with no bullsh*t involved.

 ## Contributing